Synthetic Biology 2

 |available module versions|

-PH2235 is a semester module in German or English language at Master’s level which is offered in winter semester.
+PH2235 is a semester module in German or English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.